 4. Drive-By Rental Property Itemized Inspection

-Landlords should visit their properties at least once every two weeks to make sure nothing is amiss.
+Nearby landlords should visit their properties at least once every two weeks to make sure nothing is amiss.
 If you notice any damages outside the units or potentially worrying behavior on a drive-by inspection, that may be a good indication that it’s time for a routine inspection.

 How to Conduct a Respectful Property Inspection